dcsoto/dcsoto.github.io/_posts/2024-09-30-haplotype_network.md

 # Step 2: Align nucleotide sequences

-Once corresponding nucleotide sequences are together in a single FASTA file, we need to align them using a multiple DNA sequence alignment algorithm.
-There are multiple options for this, but I like to use MUSCLE software, which can be run from the command line, in web applications, or desktop a applications.
+Once nucleotide sequences are in a single FASTA file, we need to align them using a multiple DNA sequence alignment algorithm.
+There are multiple options for this, but I like to use MUSCLE software, which can be run from the command line, web applications, or desktop applications.
 Here I will show you how to run it in the desktop application.

 First, you need to download and install MEGA software from their [official website](https://www.megasoftware.net/).
 After you have installed it, follow these steps.